perspexcloud/site/index.md

 Welcome to Perspex Cloud.

-Like the herring gull, please have a look around.
+Like the herring gull, have a look around.

 [Contact us](mailto:info@perspex.cloud) with any questions.